On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Simulation studies

-Several conclusions can be drawn from Figures~\ref{fig:Case1} and \ref{fig:Case2} and Tables~\ref{CI.case1} and \ref{CI.case2}.
-First, our proposed two robust methods (TR and DR) perform equally well, achieving the most accurate empirical sizes and coverages across all settings.
+Several conclusions can be drawn from Figures~\ref{fig:Case1} and S2 and Tables~\ref{CI.case1} and S1.
+First, our proposed two robust methods (TR and DR), {together with the asymptotic robust method (CCF),} perform equally well, achieving the most accurate empirical sizes and coverages across all settings.
 This demonstrates the effectiveness of our approaches and their robustness to both $h$ and $b$.
-Second, all other competing methods suffer from significant size and coverage distortions.
+Second, all non-robust competing methods suffer from significant size and coverage distortions.
 As expected, the Orig method is highly sensitive to bandwidth selection, with its performance deteriorating severely when $h$ becomes slightly larger.
 Meanwhile, both conventional methods (TB and DB) fail completely, as reflected by elevated empirical sizes and reduced empirical coverages across all values of $h$.
 This pattern provides strong validation for Theorem~\ref{th1}, which states that $l_{\text{TB}}\{m(x)\}$ and $l_{\text{DB}}\{m(x)\}$ deviate from $\chi_1^2$ when the condition $h/b \to 0$ is violated.
-Interestingly, their performance improves slightly when $b = 1.5h$ compared to $b = 1.2h$, likely due to the smaller ratio $h/b$ in the former case.
-Lastly, the average interval lengths decrease as $h$ and $n$ increase for all methods.
-This further highlights the advantage of our proposed robust methods, which can produce narrower confidence intervals while maintaining correct size and coverage for a given $n$, as evidenced by the bolded results.
+Interestingly, their performance improves slightly when $b = 1.5h$ compared to $b = h$ and $1.2h$, likely due to the smaller ratio $h/b$ in the former case.
+Thirdly, the average interval lengths decrease as $h$ and $n$ increase for all methods.
+This highlights the advantage of our proposed robust methods, which can produce narrower confidence intervals while maintaining correct size and coverage for a given $n$, as evidenced by the bolded results.
 In contrast, the Orig method, constrained by the requirement for undersmoothing, results in wider intervals.
+Lastly, as also reflected in the bolded results, the average interval lengths of all robust methods (TR, DR, and CCT) further decrease as the ratio \(b/h\) increases, with their coverages remaining close to the nominal level.
+This suggests that allowing \(b>h\) has meaningful finite-sample implications and again supports the refined asymptotic framework in \eqref{eq.ratio}.